 You’re probably familiar with very common types of insurance, like heath, auto, and life insurance.
 But did you know that you should insure your home and belongings as well?
-Homeowners and renters alike should always be insured.
+Insurance is a must for homeowners and renters alike.
 There are many different types of coverage, and it can get a bit overwhelming!
 Fortunately, your local insurance agent can walk you through the coverage that’s best for you.

 Why do homeowners need insurance?

 Purchasing a home is an investment.
 And you want to protect your investment against unforeseen circumstances.
 In fact, your mortgage lender might even require you to purchase homeowners insurance.

 Homeowners insurance protects your dwelling from disasters like hurricane, hail, lightning, or other perils listed in your policy.
 Additionally, you can insure the personal property that you keep inside your home.
 If you have high-value items like jewelry, fine art, electronics, or even drones, you should consider a separate All Risk, $0 Deductible, Personal Articles Policy.